Scam alerts: we’ve seen an increase in scam texts and emails claiming to be from us, asking for payments.

 We’re putting up new ‘safety camera area’ signs

 We want people to see our signs, slow down if needed, and respect red lights.
+Mobile cameras will remain unsigned.

 Improving site safety

-All cameras will be tested and certified
+All cameras are tested and certified

 Before cameras go live on our network, they go through a rigorous testing process.
-Other organisations complete the tests and issue certificates
+Other organisations complete the tests and issue certificates.

 Safety camera testing and certification